OlivierLD/raspberry-coffee/java-python/Java-TCP-Python/README.md

 ## Examples
 As opposed to HTTP, TCP is a connected protocol.
-An HTTP request works like this:
+A _single_ HTTP request works like this:
 - connect to the server
 - make a request
 - get the response
 - disconnect from the server

+Every HTTP request generates a new connection-disconnection.

 A TCP client would connect to the server; once connected, it can make requests, and/or get responses.
 And this until the client explicitly disconnects.
 See [here](https://realpython.com/python-sockets/#tcp-sockets), good Real-Python document.

+> Theorically, a TCP server should be able to manage several clients.
+This is probably a good thing, but it might not always be a requirement here.
+> But we'll need to be careful.

 ### All Java (Java Server, Java Client(s))
 This is a simple client-server duo.
 They both exchange _lines_ (finished with a NL).